 - 1. In the Timeline or Thumbnails view, select the panel in which you want to draw. - 2.
 In the Layer panel of the Stage view, select the layer on which you want to draw. - 3.
-Do one of the following:

-- In the top menu, select Tools > Brush. - · Press Alt + B. - 4.
+Do one of the following: - In the Tools toolbar, select the 🥒 Brush tool. - In the top menu, select Tools > Brush. - Press Alt + B. - 4.
 In the Presets list of the Tool Properties view, select a brush preset to use. - 5.
 Use the Maximum Size slider to select the desired size for your brush. - 6.
 In the Colour view, do one of the following to select a colour: - Double-click on the Current colour swatch to open the Colour Picker window. - Use the Hue, Saturation and Value sliders to select the colour with which you want to draw. - Select a colour swatch from the swatch list.